Yi-Pin-123/Solar-Panel-Efficiency-Prediction/README.md

 2. Clean the merged dataset
 3. Preprocess and feed the dataset to 3 machine learning models

-Note that there is no hyperparameter tuning on the models because I can't be bothered anymore
+Note that there is no hyperparameter tuning on the models because I can't be bothered anymore.
+But if you want, you can tune the hyperparameters and test the best model.

 ## Directory Structure
 - `.github`: Scripts to execute end-to-end machine learning pipeline using GitHub Actions
 - `data/`: Contains database files
 - `results.md`: Results of model training
 - `src/`: Source code files
-  - `build_model.py`: Preprocess the cleaned data for the machine learning model and run the machine models
+  - `build_model.py`: Preprocess the cleaned data for the machine learning model, then train and evaluate models
-  - `data_cleaner.py`: Data cleaning
+  - `data_cleaner.py`: Data cleaning on the merged dataset
   - `data_merger.py`: Merge the 2 datasets and remove any duplicates
   - `main.py`: Main execution script
 - `eda.ipynb`: Exploratory Data Analysis notebook